TRON-US/js-ipfs-http-client/examples/browser-pubsub/README.md

 ### Install and start the Go BTFS node

-Head over to https://dist.ipfs.io/#go-ipfs and hit the "Download go-btfs" button.
-Extract the archive and read the instructions to install.
+Head over to https://github.com/TRON-US/btfs-binary-releases and read the instructions to install.

 After installation: